TheAlgorithms/TypeScript/CONTRIBUTING.md

 #### Commit Messages Formatting

 - Prefer to use the following format: `<type>: <short summary>`.
-If necessary, put any extrainformation in the description.
+If necessary, put any extra information in the description.
 - Commit types include (but not limited to):
   - **docs**: Documentantion only changes
   - **feat**: A new feature